sunsided/c64-debugger/README-SOURCES.txt

 Note that you need to compile Pthreads lib from command line, not VS IDE.

-In VS2008 C++ you need to set in settings that *.mm files are treated as C++ code.
+In VS2008 C++ you need to set in settings that *.mm files are treated as C++ code (see MTEngine/Win32/config for screenshots how to do that).
 Note that some paths may point directly to C:\develop\MTEngine, so just remember to put files in that folder.

 Of course you can contact me if you have questions how to compile this project.
 It is doable, just a bit clumsy.